Accessibility Tools (CTRL+U)

 April 28, 2025

-Maybe you already know there are a couple ways to be directly admitted to PLU’s excellent nursing program as a high school senior (if not, see the box below), but this post is about the additional options you have to pursue Nursing at PLU if you don’t get directly admitted:
+Maybe you already know there’s a way to be directly admitted to PLU’s excellent nursing program as a high school senior (if not, see the box below), but this post is about the additional options you have to pursue Nursing at PLU if you don’t get directly admitted:

 #1: Apply as a current student your sophomore year.

 In this route, you complete the pre-nursing course work and then apply to the School of Nursing during your sophomore year at PLU.
-Over 50% of students who apply to the School of Nursing through this route are accepted into the program!
+On average, over 50% of students who apply to the School of Nursing through this route are accepted into the program!

 #2: Get your bachelor’s degree in one of the majors that grants guaranteed admission to the PLU Entry-Level Master of Science in Nursing (ELMSN).